algosup/2023-2024-project-5-flutter-team-6/documents/technical/technical_specifications.md

 | **17.4**    | 42.72%                         |
 | **Total**   | 79.38%                         |

-***Android 15 has been release but it's still in beta that's why we choose to not focus on it, and this new version will probably handle application built in 12 and latest.***
+***Android 15 has been released but it's still in beta that's why we chose to not focus on it, and this new version will probably handle applications built in 12 and the latest.***

 ## 6. Testing